 Going down Rua de São Marçal leads to another charming leafy square and garden, the Praça das Flores, right in the center of this peaceful district of colorful town houses.

-Live like a local in this lovely area of Lisbon by staying at one of these Principe Real apartments
+You may experience this lovely area of Lisbon like a local by staying at one of these apartments.

 Ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.

 Where: North of Bairro Alto.

 How: Metro (Rato station) or tram 24 from Chiado.